 You own, have owned or know someone who owns a caravan.

 You’ve started using strange sign language to indicate when something is ‘lekker’.

 You never lose hope about the Elfstedentocht.

-For more warning signs that you might be becoming Dutch check out part 1.
+For more warning signs that you might be becoming Dutch (or English) check out Becoming Dutch Category.